shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 - Help developers and security analysts to understand the vulnerability, how it could be exploited, and how to fix it.
 - Provide a suggested mitigation.

-### Vulnerability Explanation
+### Vulnerability explanation

-Explain a vulnerability with GitLab Duo Vulnerability Explanation.
+Explain a vulnerability with GitLab Duo Vulnerability explanation.
 Use the explanation to better understand a vulnerability and its possible mitigation.

 Prerequisites: